 Bank of Deposit.
+Established

-Established A. D. 1844.
+B A. D. 1844.
 3, Pall Mall East, London.
 Capital Stock, £100,000.
-Parties desirous of Investing Money are requested to examine the Plan of the Bank of Deposit, by which a high rate of Interest may be obtained with ample security.
+Parties desirous of Investing Money are requested to examine the Plan of the Bank of Deposit, by which a high rate of Interest may be obtained with ample scentify.
 Deposits made by Special Agreement may be with-drawn without notice.

+drawn without notice.
 The Interest is payable in January and July.

-The Interest is payable in January and July.
 PETER MORRISON, Managing Director.
 Forms for opening accounts sent free on application.

+J. Mead, Esq., 2, King's Bench-walk, Temple.
+H. Paull, Esq., M.P., 33, Devonshire-place, Portlandplace.

+Eighty per Cent. of the Profits divided among the Assured.
+At the First Division of Profits in May, 1855, a bonus was declared, varying from Two to Eleven per Cent, on the amount assured, and amounting in many instances to upwards of Fifty per Cent. on the Premium paid.
+At the Second Division of Profits in 1858, an EQUAL PRO RATA BONUS was declared.

-PRO RATA BONUS was declared The next Division of Profits in 1861, \\\ Every description of Life Assurance business transacted.
+The next Division of Profits in 1861.

+Every description of Life Assurance business transacted.

 EDWARD S. BARNES, Secretary.

-Discount, and Deposit oan, BANK.
-Established 1840.
+Discount, and Deposit oan, L BANK.
+Established 1849.
 DEPOSITS received, bearing interest at from 5 to 10 per cent., withdrawable as per agreement.
 LOANS granted.

-Prospectases, and every information, may be obtained by letter or personal application.
-EDWARD LEWIS, Managro.
-145, Blackfriars-road, S. The Rent Guarantee Society.
-3, CHARLOTTE ROW, MANSION HOUSE, Q. Restablished 1850.
-The Study of the Architecture 11C DUUCY OT THE APCHILECULTE of the HUMAN FRAME MADE EASY, 2NA-TOMICAL and PHYSIOLOGICAL MUSEUM, 3, Tich-borne-street, facing the Haymarket, Unpreclambridgh facilities are here afforded for acquiring a practical knew.
-Indge of the organisation, functions, and disorders of the human bedy.
-Open duly, for gentlemen only from Twolve till Five and from Seven till Ten.
-Explanatory, Lectures daily at Three and Eight.
-Admission, 1997 Catalogue, 6d.-Propriefor.
-JOSEPH KAHN, Mark, 17, Harley-street, Cavendish-square, W.
+Prospectuses, and every information, may be obtained by letter or personal application.
+EDWARD LEWIS, Managre.

+The Study of the Architecture, of the HUMAN FRAME MADE EASY - ANA-TOMICAL and PHYSIOLOGICAL MUSEUM, I, Trob-borne-street, facing the Haymurket.
+Unprecedented facilities are here afforded for acquiring a practice kerted facilities are here afforded for acquiring a practice kerted facilities are here afforded for acquiring a practice kerted facilities are here afforded for acquiring a practice kerted facilities are here afforded for acquiring a practice of the facilities are here afforded for acquiring a practice of the facilities are here afforded for acquiring a practice of the human hedy.
+Open daily, for gentlemen of the human hedy.
+Open daily, for gentlemen of the facilities are form Seven till Ten.
+Explanatory Lectures daily at Three and Eight.
+Admission of the Catalogue, 6d. - Proprietor.
+JOSEPH KAHE, Markey 17, Harley-street, Cavendish-square, W.

+The Saturday Analyst and Leader

+Aug.
+18, 1860